tracim/tracim/README.md

 #### Prerequisite for unit tests

-To run unit tests, you need to install frontend dependencies:
+To run unit tests, you need to install frontend dependencies and build the full frontend:

     ./install_frontend_dependencies.sh
     ./build_full_frontend.sh